|Article Type||Author||Last Update||Description|

 Sustainable Square Dancing is the rubric Jerry Story has applied to a comprehensive effort he is leading to change the current most prevalent approach to recruiting, teaching, and retaining new dancers.
 It is based on Jerry’s experience in Iowa showing that teaching fewer calls more thoroughly, retaining new dancers in the entry level for a longer period, and exposing them to a broader range of call applications provides greater success.

 Jerry’s design contains a number of parts, including a modified entry list that he calls Club Level 50 and a document that contains a detailed lesson plan containing sample choreography that illustrates both standard and extended applications.
 CALLERLAB has created an Ad Hoc Sustainable Square Dance Committee charged with the task of creating this document.
 The committee completed its draft of the document in September of 2017 and it now has approval from the Board of Governors for formal publishing as a CALLERLAB document.
 Regardless of how well accepted the overall Sustainable Square Dance initiative turns out to be, the SSD lesson plan document promises to be a valuable contribution to the activity.

-At this point, the overall system, including the modified entry list, has not been discussed or approved by either the Board of Governors or the Mainstream Committee.
-That discussion is expected to take place in conjunction with the approval and publishing of the lesson plan document.
-Even after such approvals, SSD will still have the status of an Experimental Lesson System.
+At this point, even with the publishing of the lesson plan document, SSD still has the status of an Experimental Lesson System.
 Becoming a full CALLERLAB program such as Mainstream or Plus requires a vote of the full CALLERLAB membership, which, by design, is a lengthy process.

 - The NEST